Configuring HAproxy as Loadbalancer

 stats auth filecloud:password!@

-The above configuration is tweaked to use properly with SSL installed also.
+The above configuration is tweaked for use with SSL installed.

-You will need to import the SSL cerificate to a pem file in the below order and will have to specify the path as in the sample haproxy,cfg above
+Import the SSL certificate to a pem file, and specify the path as in the sample haproxy.cfg above

 Configuring webserver to log public IP addresses behind a load balancer

-Edit the Apache configuration located at /etc/apache2/apache2.conf for Ubuntu as follows:
+1. Edit the Apache configuration located at /etc/httpd/conf/httpd.conf for RHEL as follows:

 RemoteIPHeader X-Forwarded-For